KQM-git/TCL/docs/theorycrafting.md

 * Transformative reactions deal damage based on the trigger character level and their EM, for more details go to General Reaction Mechanics

-**Trigger** = If a targetable entity has an existing aura, the next elemental source will act as a trigger for a reaction.
+**Trigger** = If a targetable entity has an existing aura, the next Elemental source will act as a trigger for a reaction.

-**Unit Modifier** = A system of modifiers that apply to elemental sources.
+**Unit Modifier** = A system of modifiers that apply to Elemental sources.

 * This modifier can increase or decrease how much of the aura is consumed in reactions.